 These connections often go beyond the borders of any single Protected Area.
 To nurture nature, we need to think across boundaries, restore linkages, build ecological networks, and create partnerships that unite people, communities, and nature.

-In 2026, for the European Day of Parks, we invite you to celebrate and strengthen these lifelines on and around the 24th of May.
-Let’s work together — Protected Areas, local communities, policymakers, visitors — to imagine and build a future where our landscapes are not fragmented, but truly connected by nature.
+In 2026, for the European Day of Parks, we invited the Protected Area community to celebrate and strengthen these lifelines on and around the 24th of May.

 About the European Day of Parks